-If you’re loving your Nintendo Switch as much as we are, then you’ve probably got your eye on the upcoming games that have been confirmed, and one of the biggest for the summer 2017 release window is the paint speckled genius of Splatoon 2.
-With the huge success of the opening game, which introduced a very new kind of multiplayer shooter, the sequel should be another fan favourite.
+If you’re loving your Nintendo Switch as much as we are, then you probably had your eye on the big games of 2017 with the paint speckled genius of Splatoon 2 being one of the most impressive.
+With the huge success of the opening game, which introduced a very new kind of online multiplayer shooter to the world, the sequel has gone on to be another fan favourite.

-The challenge it has is doing something new to make the game worth getting for anyone that already has Splatoon.
-However, from the sound of things it may just be new stages, weapons and fashions that we’re getting in the sequel, so they’re really going to need to be impressive to make the transition from the Wii U original to the Nintendo Switch follow-up.
+The challenge it had was doing something new to make the game worth getting for anyone that already has Splatoon and while it it doesn’t exactly break the mold again, there’s plenty to keep you entertained.
+With new stages, new moves and weapons, the introduction of the Salmon Run and more gear than you can every possible brush up on in the sequel, it’s an impressive return that helped to nudge people to make the transition from the Wii U original to the Nintendo Switch follow-up.

 The Splatoon 2 Global Testfire

-With the release date now confirmed, the gaming experience you got to sample during the March free Splatoon 2 Global Testfire demo event is closer than you may have thought.
-The Testfire began for gamers in the UK on the 24th March 2017 at 7pm GMT, which means you were able to try out the 4-vs-4 online Turf War action from the game.
+Ahead of the launch, Nintendo gave Switch owners the opportunity to experience the action in the game during the March 2017 free Splatoon 2 Global Testfire demo event.
+The Testfire began for gamers in the UK on the 24th March 2017 at 7pm GMT, which meant that you were able to try out the 4-vs-4 online Turf War action from the game before it came out.
 You needed a Nintendo Switch and a broadband internet connection to get in on the fun and the free demo of the game was available to download ahead of the event from the Nintendo eShop from your console.

-There were a few caveats to be aware of though, as the three day event wasn’t an always-on experience, like we’re used to with the likes of the recent Ghost Recon Wildlands Open Beta.
+There were a few caveats at the time though, as the three day event wasn’t an always-on experience, like gamers are used to with the likes of the recent Ghost Recon Wildlands Open Beta.
 Instead, there were six sessions over the weekend, each a little under an hour long with the first at 7pm on the 24th March 2017, followed by 3am, 11am and 7pm on the 25th and 4am and 12pm on the 26th.
+It may have been short lived, but it was a great opportunity to demo the game.

 Splatoon 2 trailer:

-The third person shooter will follow the general mechanics and gameplay features that were introduced in Splatoon.
-The majority of the gaming takes place in multiplayer arenas as you join a team of four and battle it out with another team to splat as much of the surface area as possible with your paint.
+The third person shooter follows the general mechanics and gameplay features that were introduced in Splatoon.
+The majority of the gaming takes place in multiplayer arenas as you join a team of four and battle it out with another team to splat as much of the surface area as possible with your ink.
 The team with the most coverage wins the game.

 There are lots of different weapons to choose from, along with a variety of special moves that you can do when you’ve charged up enough power to unleash them.
-The big N has confirmed that there will be a host of new weapons to choose from, including the two-handed Splat Dualies, which double up your shooting with paint pistols in each hand, which you can see in the launch trailer below.
+The big N threw in a host of new weapons to bring the Splat-pain to the opposition, including the two-handed Splat Dualies, which double up your shooting with paint pistols in each hand, which you can see in the launch trailer above.
+They also allow you to do a dodge roll, so you’ll be able to get out of the way of an attack before firing in your own shots.

 You can also check out some of the new gameplay features with the sneak peaks in the trailer above, including having much more interaction with the environment than we’ve seen before.
-You still get to paint and swim up walls and under fences, but there will also be ink jets criss-crossing the arenas airways, which you’ll be able to travel across, and we’re pretty sure we spotted some wall climbing hand grips on one of the stages.
+You still get to paint and swim up walls and under fences, but there are also ink jets criss-crossing some of the the arenas airways, which you’ll be able to travel across.
+They come in handy for launching attacks from above, which can help to dish out some big Splat counts.

-Inklings will also have a few more tricks up their sleeves with commando rolls, a hockey puck skate paint move and even paint jet packs that look like they were inspired by Super Mario Sunshine.
-It also looks as thought they might get another mini one-player adventure fighting another Octarian attack, as they did in the opening game.
+Inklings also have a few more tricks up their sleeves with commando rolls, curling paint bomb Sub weaopons and jet pack Specials that look like they were inspired by Super Mario Sunshine.
+There’s also another mini one-player adventure fighting a new Octarian attack, as they did in the opening game.

 The biggest development, though, is the full local multi-player 4-vs-4 battles to add to the existing online gaming fun.
 What this means is that you’ll be able to have your own games with friends either with multiple consoles or multiple controllers, instead of just competing against randoms online.
 This is a solid step up from the Battle Dojo balloon popping antics of the previous game in the series.